Student Mistreatment Policy

 - Chief Student Affairs Officer & Title IX Director

-The formal grievance must include a detailed description of the grievance and a proposed resolution, if possible.
-If the grievance involves/accuses Health Science Center who are not students of the grievant’s school, or if the grievance involves/accuses employees, the Associate Dean for Student Affairs of the student’s School will facilitate engagement with appropriate advocacy/supervisory institutional authorities.
+The formal grievance must include a detailed description of the incident, the underlying reason for filing the formal grievance, and a proposed resolution, if possible.
+If the grievance involves/accuses Health Science Center students, faculty, staff, or employees, who are not members of the grievant’s school, the Assistant/Associate Dean for Student Affairs of the student’s School will facilitate engagement with appropriate advocacy/supervisory institutional authorities.
 Copies of the written grievance will be made available to named parties and the appropriate advocacy/supervisory institutional authorities.
-The Associate Dean for Student Affairs (and appropriate institutional authorities noted above) may, at her/his discretion, hold discussions with or without the involved/accused individual(s) to hear and resolve the grievance, schedule a meeting between the student and the involved/accused individual(s) and/or involve other parties in facilitating a resolution of the grievance.
-This process will be afforded 30 calendar days from receipt of the written grievance to resolve the grievance, providing the aggrieved student a written summary of resolution.
+The Assistant/Associate Dean for Student Affairs (and appropriate institutional authorities noted above) may, at her/his discretion, hold discussions with or without the involved/accused individual(s) to hear and resolve the grievance, schedule a meeting between the student and the involved/accused individual(s) and/or involve other parties in facilitating a resolution of the grievance.
+The Assistant/Associate Dean for Student Affairs has twenty (20) business days from receipt of the formal written grievance to resolve the grievance and will provide the aggrieved student a written summary of resolution.

 If the aggrieved student is dissatisfied with the resolution, he/she may file a formal written appeal with the School’s Dean within five (5) business days of the decision.
 The decision of the School Dean is final.
 The School Dean has twenty (20) business days to provide a written decision to the student and to the School’s Assistant/Associate Dean for Student Affairs.